ibioChile/Transcriptomics-R-Workshop-public/Session1-RNAseq_Data_Preprocessing/2_Pipeline-Data_preprocessing.md

 ### **Watch [this video](https://drive.google.com/file/d/104scpjSD8ZeEIcqTHo0JNqueY5RGxJdH/view) for a more detailed explanation of the following pipeline**

+We will start activating the conda **env1** environment

+    conda activate env1

 ## 1. Quality Control.

 ### 1.1 Quality control check.